MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonscripting.md

 Under {{< menuitem "View" "Views" "Scripting Assistant" >}} you can find the view *Scripting Assistant*.
 In this view, the actions you execute in the workspace are translated into Python script.

 For example: Open the *Scripting Assistant*.
 Add the module `WEMInitialize` to your workspace.
-You can select a *Model*, for example, the cube.
-In addition, you can change the *Translation* and press *Apply*.
+You can select a <field>Model</field>, for example, the <field>cube</field>.
+In addition, you can change the <field>Translation</field> and press *Apply*.
 All these actions can be seen in the *Scripting Assistant* translated into Python code.
 Therefore, the *Scripting Assistant* is a powerful tool to help you to script you actions.

 ![Scripting Assistant](images/tutorials/basicmechanics/Scripting_01.png "Scripting Assistant")